 \subsection{Reconstruction of surface elevation and velocity fields}

-To illustrate the performance of SHRED qualitatively, we present a side-by-side comparison of the surface elevation and a component of the horizontal velocity field: the original uncompressed data, their low-rank SVD approximations, and the SHRED reconstructions, for the S2 DNS case in Fig.\ \ref{fig:reconstruction_RE2500} and the experimental case E2 in Fig.\ \ref{fig:reconstruction Exp}.
+To illustrate the performance of SHRED qualitatively, we present a side-by-side comparison of the surface elevation and a component of the horizontal velocity field: the original, uncompressed data, their low-rank SVD approximations, and the SHRED reconstructions, for the S2 DNS \replace{case }{ data } in Fig.\ \ref{fig:reconstruction_RE2500} and the experimental \rsm{data }{ case } E2 in Fig.\ \ref{fig:reconstruction Exp}.
 The immediate eyeball observation is that the fields lose some sharpness in the SVD compression step, whereas the compressed and reconstructed fields are only distinguishable by eye upon careful inspection.

 From Fig.\ \ref{fig:reconstruction_RE2500} one might get the impression that errors in the final reconstruction of the fields (right-hand column) occur during compression before training while the subsequent steps reproduce the compressed fields near-perfectly.
-To some extent this is correct.
-However, increasing the number of SVD modes in compression beyond the ranks chosen, does not necessarily improve the reconstruction.
-As we detail in Appendix \ref{sec:app1}, training SHRED using the original uncompressed data set or with very little compression leads to considerable overfitting and far poorer results as well as higher computational expense.
+To some extent, this is correct.
+However, increasing the number of SVD modes in compression beyond the ranks chosen does not necessarily improve the reconstruction.
+As we detail in Appendix \ref{sec:app1}, training SHRED using the original uncompressed dataset or with very little compression leads to considerable overfitting and far poorer results, as well as higher computational cost.

 Inspecting the surface elevation for DNS case S2 in the top row of Fig.\ \ref{fig:reconstruction_RE2500}, we notice a sharp, dark, depression curve --- referred to as a ``scar'' \cite{brocchini2001} --- and brighter areas which are ``boils'' which signify upwelling of fluid to the surface.
 These features are successfully reconstructed, although the amplitudes can be seen to have been somewhat dampened.
-Scars also manifest in the surface velocity field of case S2, (middle row) as areas of fast flow.
+Scars also manifest in the surface velocity field

+(middle row) as areas of fast flow.
 As with the surface elevation, the reconstruction looks visually indistinguishable from the low-rank approximation and the ground truth.
-Moreover, as demonstrated in the bottom row in Fig. \ref{fig:reconstruction_RE2500}, SHRED is capable of reconstructing the velocity field in the bulk flow, that is, at depths below the surface-influenced layer (depth $\bar{z} \gtrsim 1.5L_\infty$ for case S2; details on the surface-influenced layer in \cite{aarnes2025}).
+Moreover, as demonstrated in the bottom row in Fig. \ref{fig:reconstruction_RE2500}, SHRED is capable of reconstructing the velocity field in the bulk flow, that is, at depths below the surface-influenced layer (depth $\bar{z} \gtrsim L_\infty$ for case S2; details on the surface-influenced layer in \cite{aarnes2025}).